MohdOtaibi17/Diabetes-Prediction-Analysis/README.md

 The dataset used is the [Diabetes Prediction Dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) from Kaggle.

+## "Note: The dataset (diabetes_prediction_dataset.csv) is not included in this repository due to its size."

 **Features include:**
 - `diabetes` (target variable: 0 = No, 1 = Yes)
 - `blood_glucose_level`